shane-moore/lighthouse/book/src/help_vc.md

           by builders, regardless of payload value.
       --stdin-inputs
           If present, read all user inputs from stdin instead of tty.
+      --produce-block-v4
+          Enable block production via the block v4 endpoint for this validator client.
+This should only be enabled when paired with a beacon node that has this endpoint implemented.
+This flag will be enabled by default in future.
       --unencrypted-http-transport
           This is a safety flag to ensure that the user is aware that the http transport is unencrypted and using a custom HTTP address is unsafe.